bezark/FCLC-Video-Game-Design/README.md

 A note on workload:
 Yes, this sounds like a lot of work!
 However please note that the final projcet is an evolution of one of the existing projects.
 Additionally, all the process papers are co-written by the group and are meant to help with designing the game itself.
 There is very little research or reading in the course.

-This is a new course, so if the workload seems unbalanced or overwhelming let me know and the scope can be adjusted.

-- 3 complete games:
-  - 1 Tabletop game
-  - 1 2D game
-  - 1 2D or 3D Game
-- 3 Process papers papers (one for each game)
-- A design presentation
-- Weekly labs (to build fluency in coding and game development) -

-- **Class Participation:** 15%
-- **Tabletop Game:**
-- **Tabletop Game Process Paper:**
-- **2D Game:**
-- **2D Game Process Paper:**
-- **3D Game:**
-- **3D Game Process Paper:**
-- **Final Project Pitch:**
-  Informal presentation explaining the group concept for the final project.
-Slides not necessary.
-Each group member will be responsible for talking about an aspect of the project

-- **Final Project:**
-- **Final Project Process Paper:**

-# **Necessary Materials:**
-- [Godot 4.2.1](https://godotengine.org/) : An [open source](https://en.wikipedia.org/wiki/Open_source) 2D, 3D and XR game engine.
-- [Blender](https://www.blender.org/) : an open source 3D modeling and animation program.
-- [Github Desktop](https://desktop.github.com/): an industry standard [version control](https://en.wikipedia.org/wiki/Version_control) system

-**Policies and Expectations:**
-- Attendance, participation, submission guidelines, and academic integrity policies.

 # **Course Outline**

 The course is split into 4 distinct modules each with a distinct project: